djeada/Algorithms-And-Data-Structures/notes/data_structures.md

 Heaps are versatile and find widespread use across various computational problems:

-- In **graph algorithms**, heaps play a crucial role in well-known algorithms like Dijkstra's algorithm for finding the shortest paths and Prim's algorithm for constructing the minimum spanning tree.
+- In **graph algorithms**, heaps are used in algorithms like Dijkstra's for finding shortest paths and Prim's for constructing minimum spanning trees.
 - **Priority queues** are efficiently implemented using heaps, as they provide fast insertion and extraction of the highest or lowest priority elements.
 - In **sorting**, the heap sort algorithm utilizes heap properties to sort an array in-place, achieving a worst-case time complexity of **$O(n \log n)$**.

 #### Time Complexity of Heap Operations

-The time complexity of standard heap operations is as follows:

 | Operation | Average case |
 | --- | --- |